 - Visit colleges together.
 If you haven’t already, make plans to check out the campuses of colleges in which your child is interested.
 Use the Campus Visit Checklist to learn how to get the most out of these experiences.

 - Ask how you can help your senior finalize a college list.
 You can help him or her choose which colleges to apply to by weighing how well each college meets his or her needs, for example.
 Find out more about how to finalize a college list.

 - Find out a college’s actual cost.
 Once your 12th-grader has a list of a few colleges he or she is interested in, use the LINK College Board’s Net Price Calculator together to find out the potential for financial aid and the true out-of-pocket cost— or net price—of each college.

 - Encourage your child to get started on applications.
 He or she can get the easy stuff out of the way now by filling in as much required information on college applications as possible.
 Read about how to get started on applications.

 - Help your child decide about applying early.
 If your senior is set on going to a certain college, he or she should think about whether applying early is a good option.
 Now is the time to decide because early applications are usually due in November.
 Read about the pros and cons of applying early.

 - Gather financial documents: To apply for most financial aid, your child will need to complete the Free Application for Federal Student Aid (FAFSA).
-You'll need your most recent tax returns and an FSA ID to complete the FAFSA, which opens Oct.
-1.
+You’ll need your most recent tax returns and an FSA to complete the FAFSA, which opens in the winter.

 - Encourage your child to meet with the school counselor.
 This year, he or she will work with the counselor to complete and submit college applications.
 Learn more about the counselor's role in applying to college.